Augmented Reality Development: Guide for Business Owners and Managers

 This is obviously a heavily saturated section of the market.
 How does Jacob cut through the noise and differentiate his app from all the rest?
 Adding AR functionality would definitely do the job, attracting media attention as the offering becomes the first bars and restaurants app to leverage the power of Augmented reality.

 AR in this situation is an add-on feature in the software.
-A linear workflow for the project would look like this:
+A linear workflow for the Augmented reality development process would look like this:

 1. Pre-Contract stage